pandawithcat/VoogaSalad/doc/USECASES.md

 Starting an Animation: Each time step, we will call .update() on the backend Game object and we will be able to access new positions and images to display in the map.

-Docking down a life: When an enemy travels on the path outlined in the map, we will check if it reaches the end of the path.
-If an enemy reaches the end of the path, we will dock down a life using the backend game object.
+Docking down a life: When an enemyConfig travels on the path outlined in the map, we will check if it reaches the end of the path.
+If an enemyConfig reaches the end of the path, we will dock down a life using the backend game object.
 There would be a method that says dockLife().

-Killing an Enemy: During the animation and each time step, each weaponConfig that the towers throw out will be checked if it intersects with the enemy imageview.
-Then, the enemy imageview will disappeaer/ animate to blow up.
+Killing an Enemy: During the animation and each time step, each weaponConfig that the towers throw out will be checked if it intersects with the enemyConfig imageview.
+Then, the enemyConfig imageview will disappeaer/ animate to blow up.

 replay the game repeatedly without quitting: We will have some sort of restart button or replay button that will both be available in the overhead display as well as in a splash screen that pops up when you die.
 We will also have a button that will take us back to the level screen so a user can select a specific level to replay.